TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-01-26-attack-of-the-zip.md

 ---
 title: Attack of the Zip
-excerpt: Zip file upload attacks with examples.
+excerpt: Diving into zip file upload attacks with examples.
 tags:
   - tutorial
   - web